blaisedias/jivelite/share/jive/applets/JogglerSkin/images/UNOFFICIAL/AnalogVUMeters/README.md

 `mogrify -define trim:edges=north,south -trim +repage <image>`

+The following image files have been trimmed manually as well
+* vu_analog_25seq_w.png
+* vu_analog_25seq_b.png
+* vu_analog_25seq_j.png

-This improves the results for resizing for mini VUMeter Now Playing screen renders, in partcular for the screen resoultion of 800x480.
+The primary motivation for trimming is to improve the results when resizing VUMeters for the Now Playing view `Artwork, Text and Analog VU Meter`in particular for the screen resolution of 800x480.